7 Special Tasks

 mlr3proba extension package.

-Spatial analysis data observations entail reference information about spatial characteristics.
-One of the largest shortcomings of spatial data analysis is the inevitable auto-correlation in spatial data.
-Auto-correlation is especially severe in data with marginal spatial variation.
-The sub-chapter on spatial analysis provides instructions on how to handle the problems associated with spatial data accordingly.
+Spatiotemporal analysis data observations entail reference information about spatial and temporal characteristics.
+One of the largest issues of spatiotemporal data analysis is the inevitable presence of auto-correlation in the data.
+Auto-correlation is especially severe in data with marginal spatiotemporal variation.
+The sub-chapter on Spatiotemporal analysis provides instructions on how to account for spatiotemporal data.

 This is work in progress.
 See mlr3ordinal for the current state.